A hemangioma is a benign growth made up of an abnormally dense collection of blood vessels.

 Often referred to as a birthmark, these tumors usually develop on the face, neck, scalp or back shortly after birth.
 They usually present as a rubbery, red or purple mass, although they can vary significantly in size, color and shape.
 These growths are sometimes also referred to as strawberry marks.

+An infant is usually only born with one hemangioma, but more may be present, particularly if the child is from a multiple birth.
 Hemangiomas are not inherited but several members of the same family may have the lesions, simply because they are so common.

-In 2007, researchers suggested that hypoxia of localized soft tissue combined with increased estrogen levels after birth may stimulate the formation of hemangioma.
+Some experts believe that estrogen signalling may be an important factor in the proliferation of hemangioma and in 2007, researchers suggested that hypoxia of localized soft tissue combined with increased estrogen levels after birth may stimulate the formation of hemangioma.

 However, further research form Duke University contradicted this hypothesis and research into the cause of hemangioma growth is still ongoing.